 Inclusive toilets and staff facilities are provided in school.
 All ground floor classrooms and learning areas are accessible by pupils with disabilities.
+The school hall has a hearing loop installed.
 Further details can be found in the school's Disability Policy, which is available on request.

-The Headteacher, Senior Leadership Team and staff implement the Inclusion Policy which is reflective of the SEND Code of Practice and the Equality Act 2010.
+The Headteacher, Senior Leadership Team and staff implement the SEND Policy which is reflective of the SEND Code of Practice and the Equality Act 2010.
 The SEND Information Report explains our offer to all pupils.
-The Inclusion Policy and SEND Information Report are available on our website.
-They are reviewed and amended annually to ensure we continue to meet the needs of all our pupils.
+For further information please go to our website on the SEND section, to look at the documents below: